mikeivan/HackerRank/Java/README.md

 ## Solutions to Java challenges

-All solutions are in Java 7.
+All solutions are in Java 7, unless otherwise noted.

+All challenges completed with full points.

 Todo:
 - [x] Create Folders